ujjwolpaudel/ujjwolpaudel.github.io/_pages/research.md

  Antitrust policy in the U.S. now explicitly includes labor-market outcomes as measures of interest when considering the potential anticompetitive effects of mergers or acquisitions.
 Concentration in the food retailing industry is of particular concern due to several recent high-profile mergers, and a troubling increase in concentration at the national and local levels.
 We study this problem using both causal reduced-form models and a structural model of search, match, and bargaining.
 Our reduced-form models show no relationship between concentration and wages, but our structural model finds that concentration is associated with substantial wage suppression.

 </small><br><br/></div>

-**Labor Market Power in the US Food Retailing Industry**.
-2024. _<span style="color:#AA6666">Job Market Paper.</span>_<br/>
-<small>[ <a href="#/" onclick="visib('monop_retail')">Abstract</a> | Draft coming soon] </small>

-<div id="monop_retail" style="display: none; text-align: justify; line-height: 1.2" ><small>

-I study the extent and evolution of labor market power in the US food retailing sector by estimating the wedge between workers' marginal productivity and wage.
-Using data on a near universe of publicly trading American food retailers for the period 2004-2022, I first examine how concentration in labor markets moderates effects of state minimum wages on individual store's employment.
-On two proxies of labor market concentration---population density and number of establishments---I find that highly concentrated markets have more positive employment effects from minimum wages.
-Based on this model-free result, I hypothesize that labor oligopsony power enables food retailers in concentrated markets to maintain greater productivity-wage gaps, allowing them to absorb minimum wage increases by sacrificing some surplus while still expanding employment.
-To test this hypothesis, I implement a production function estimation strategy from IO literature which lets me estimate the labor markdowns or wage-productivity gaps, and understand how they differ by concentration levels.
-I then examine how these markdown estimates vary across years and along worker, firm, and market characteristics.

-</small><br><br/></div>

-* <small> **Conferences:** AAEA, New Orleans, 2024. </small>

 **Cross-Platform Merger Effects**.
 2023. <br/>
 <small>[ <a href="#/" onclick="visib('platforms_mergers')">Abstract</a> | [SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4976777) ] </small>